alimogh/SmoothClicker/app/dev/misc/wiki_html.md

     * more refactor
     * optimization
 * _v1.9.0 : Holy Hedgehog_
+    * no need to use a rooted Android device !
     * possible to restore all the default values
     * possible to delete all the selected points
     * an helping toast is displayed on the clicking screen when the user is inactive